sameer2800/Lightoj-Solutions/README.md

 	complexity : tarzan algo is mainly dfs and which is O(V+E).

+##Solution 1169 :

+	category : dp

+	pretty simple when you are strong with dp.

 ##Solution 1233 :

 	this one is a good dp problem.I  Built the solution from bottom up manner.